AI4LAM/awesome-ai4lam/README.md

 ## Data Sets

-## Upcoming Conferences and Workshops
+## Conferences and Workshops

 The annual _Fantastic Futures_ conference is the main conference series for the AI4LAM community.
+Various other conferences and workshops are relevant to the community and may be included in the list below.

+### Upcoming Conferences and Workshops

 * [Fantastic Futures 2024](https://www.nfsa.gov.au/fantastic-futures-canberra-2024-artificial-intelligence-libraries-archives-and-museums) – Oct.
 16–18 at the National Film and Sound Archive of Australia (NFSA), Canberra, Australia.

-## Past Conferences and Workshops
+### Past Conferences and Workshops

 * [Fantastic Futures 2018](https://www.nb.no/hva-skjer/ai-conference/) – Dec.
 5 at the National Library of Norway, Oslo, Norway.
 * [Fantastic Futures 2019](https://wayback.stanford.edu/was/20230508165810/http://library.stanford.edu/projects/fantastic-futures) – Dec.
 4–6 at Stanford University, Stanford, California, USA.